mason-kulbaba/SNP-Mating-Portfolio/README.md

 # methods_paper
-Data to accompany the manuscript "A SNP-based approach to estimating the mating and relatedness components of plant mating portfolios"
+Data to accompany the manuscript "A SNP-based approach to estimating the mating and relatedness components of plant mating portfolios" by Mason W. Kulbaba and Lawrence D. Harder